super7ramp/croiseur/croiseur-dictionary/README.md

 ### Dictionary plugins

-These modules are libraries implementing the crosswords dictionary provider interfaces defined in [`croiseur-dictionary-spi`](../croiseur-spi/croiseur-spi-dictionary) and thus usable by the [`croiseur`](../croiseur/README.md) library.
+These modules are libraries implementing the `croiseur` dictionary provider interfaces defined in [`croiseur-dictionary-spi`](../croiseur-spi/croiseur-spi-dictionary) and thus usable by the [`croiseur`](../croiseur/README.md) library.